 As the platform evolves and business needs change, the benefits of intranet software are forever growing.

-Teams can communicate real-life examples of the organisation fulfilling its mission and culture using a variety of communication tools, such as corporate social media and collaboration spaces.
+Teams can communicate real-life examples of the organisation fulfilling its mission and culture using a variety of communication tools, such as corporate social media, collaboration spaces, and internal intranet messaging.

-Internal comms like these will have a positive effect on employee sentiment and behaviour, and provide much more value compared to corporate (read: boring) mission statements.
+Internal comms like these will have a positive effect on employee experience and behaviour, and provide much more value compared to corporate (read: boring) mission statements.

 Increased collaboration and communication